 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Howard Hughes Corporation reported total carbon emissions of approximately 54,924,000 kg CO2e, comprising 16,686,000 kg CO2e from Scope 1 and 38,238,000 kg CO2e from Scope 2.
-This data reflects a significant increase in emissions compared to 2021, when total emissions were approximately 366,000,000 kg CO2e, with Scope 1 emissions at 4,114,000 kg CO2e and Scope 2 at 51,356,000 kg CO2e.
-Notably, Scope 3 emissions were not disclosed for 2022.
-The company has set ambitious climate commitments, aiming for a 20% reduction in carbon emissions intensity by 2027, using 2017 as a baseline.
-Additionally, Howard Hughes Holdings has committed to reducing absolute Scope 1 and 2 GHG emissions by 46.2% by 2030 from a 2019 base year.
-They also plan to reduce Scope 3 emissions from capital goods by 27.5% and from the use of sold products by 55% per square foot of sold building within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and demonstrate Howard Hughes's commitment to addressing climate change within the real estate sector.
-The emissions data and reduction targets are sourced from Howard Hughes Holdings Inc., reflecting their corporate responsibility towards sustainability and climate action.
+In 2022, Howard Hughes Corporation reported total greenhouse gas emissions of approximately 54,924,000 kg CO2e, comprising 16,686,000 kg CO2e from Scope 1 and 38,238,000 kg CO2e from Scope 2.
+The company has set ambitious climate commitments, aiming for a 46.2% reduction in absolute Scope 1 and 2 emissions by 2030, using 2019 as the baseline year.
+Additionally, they plan to reduce Scope 3 emissions from capital goods by 27.5% and emissions from the use of sold products by 55% per square foot of sold building within the same timeframe.
+For near-term targets, Howard Hughes aims for a 20% reduction in carbon emissions intensity and energy use intensity by 2027, also based on a 2017 baseline.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices in the real estate sector.
+The emissions data and reduction targets are sourced from Howard Hughes Holdings Inc., with no cascaded data from a parent organization.
+The company continues to focus on enhancing its sustainability efforts while addressing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents